 Some folks choose not to trim and tie their roast, but I’m a firm believer in doing it.
 The upside to roasting untrimmed is that it looks bigger and ultimately will feed more people, but the downside is that most people will wind up trimming the fatty parts off themselves, leaving good meat on the plate and essentially wasting the hard-earned money you spent on this precious hunk of beef.

 Trimming the meat will leave you with a smaller loin to work with, but I find it cooks more evenly and results in consistently round, extremely meaty pieces of steak with virtually nothing to cut off.
 When entertaining, this is especially important because it means no one is forced to awkwardly spit out a bunch of fat and connective tissue into your fancy cloth napkins.

-But what about all those trimmings?
 Well, my friends, this was perhaps my favorite part of always serving fillet mignon in my catering days.
 I would keep all the trimmings and then grind them into the best damn burger meat on the planet.
 It’s very fatty, very flavorful, and very delicious.
 You can freeze the trimmings and save them for a later date, as chances are you’ll hit your red meat quota for a little while.
 (I use this meat grinder and I like it very much).
 Pro Tip: Meat grinds easier when it’s partially frozen.